Running and deploying the controller

 kubectl get job

-Now that we know it’s working, we can run it in the cluster.
-Stop the make run invocation, and run
+Now that you know it is working, run it in the cluster.
+Stop the

 make docker-build docker-push IMG=<some-registry>/<project-name>:tag